-This Google tool is similar to Export/Import wizard for Microsoft.
+This Google tool is similar to the Export/Import wizard for Microsoft.
 This is a one-time saver that allows you to download in ZIP archives all or some of your items from Google applications – Gmail, Google Drive, GoogleDocks and Sheets, Contacts, and so on.
-All you need is choose where to keep the archive.
+All you need is to choose where to keep the archive.

 Cost: approximately $144/year per user for storage to keep all ZIP archives.